Next Generation Parenting and Brave New Leaders

 Dr. Sarasue Spielman learned a lot about the theories of child development while she was obtaining her Doctorate in Psychology.
 In truth, she states, it was through her experiences raising six children where she came to really understand how children learn and grow.
 Sarasue holds a Bachelor’s Degree in Early Childhood Education and a Master’s Degree in Instructional Leadership.
 She obtained her Doctorate in Psychological Counseling at LaSalle University.
 She has worked in a variety of educational environments, including serving as a Project Director for one of California’s First Five Commissions.
 She is currently an Adjunct Professor, teaching in the California Community College system.

-Elizabeth Brooks is currently finishing her Bachelor’s Degree in Psychology, in addition to completing an addiction counseling certification program.
-Beth will be pursuing her Master’s Degree in Social Work at USC, and then looks forward to obtaining a Doctoral Degree in Clinical Psychology.
+Elizabeth Brooks completed her Master’s Degree in Social Work at the University of Southern California, and she is currently pursuing a Doctoral Degree in Clinical Psychology.
 Because of her own background, Beth has developed a level of compassion and understanding for the less fortunate, the wounded and the misunderstood.
 Her journey to recover from her own past has led her to pursue her passion – helping others who have had similar experiences.
 Beth’s goal is to work in the area of violence and abuse prevention and addiction recovery.
+She also has a special desire to assist our service men and women who are struggling with post-traumatic stress syndrome.